nahanoo/curves/documentation/documentation.md

 #### Inhibitor and Inhibitor Conc

-If you used an inhibitor for your experiments, such as antibiotics, enter the name of the inhibitor in the according wells and state the concentration in the `Inhibitor Conc` sheet.
+If you used inhibitors for your experiments, such as antibiotics, enter the names of the inhibitors in the according wells and state the concentration in the `Inhibitor Conc` sheet.
 The concentration in the `Inhibitor Conc` is in µM.
 If you didn't use any inhibitors, enter None in the `Inhibitor` and 0 in the `Inhibitor Conc` sheets for the wells you used.

 #### Comments